Important Registration, Payment and Financial Aid Updates. Learn more

 • Sharing of individual user accounts and resources with another person or another organization.

-• Attempting to exceed, evade or change assigned specifications or limitation of an account without the approval of appropriate College personnel.
+• Attempting to exceed, evade, or change assigned specifications or limitations of an account without the approval of appropriate College personnel.
 Impeding the use of systems by others.

 • Attempting to corrupt the system.

-• Reproducing or distributing copyrighted materials without authorization.
+• Reproducing, copying, downloading, or distributing copyrighted materials without authorization.

 IV.
 Consequences: